Technical27/HoloUI/README.md

 ## What is HoloUI? ##
 HoloUI is a UI mod that changes most of the UI design of the game to look more modern, it's also highly customizable!

+## What is in this fork?
+Support for the burstfire mod.
+That comes with the sacrifice of the fire indicator is now A(uto), S(ingle), and B(urst) instead of dots.

 ## Features ##
  - Changes the design of payday 2's UI almost entirely.
  - A better chat with scrolling, copy pasting and site links support.